CZ-NIC/knot/doc/reference.rst

 When ``difference`` is configured and there are no zone contents yet (cold start of Knot and no zone contents in journal), it behaves the same way like ``whole``.

+When ``difference-no-serial`` is configured and :ref:`automatic singing<zone_dnssec-signing>` is enabled, RRSIG, nSEC and NSEC3 records are ignored during computation of differences.

 *Default:* whole

 .. _zone_journal-content: